carlmontanari/scrapli/docs/user_guide/installation.md

 ```

-## Installing current develop branch
+## Installing a different branch

-To install from the source repositories develop branch:
+To install from a different branch of the source repository, for example from a branch named `develop`:

 ```
 pip install -e git+https://github.com/carlmontanari/scrapli.git@develop#egg=scrapli